FredericGariepy/LighthouseLabs/PKM/W2/D4/PGRT (Part 2Case Study).md

 Bellow are the walkthough of configuring sensors, and what they do.

 # Process Walkthrough
+*Let's be honest, this is the best tutorial:*

 Use auto-detection in PGRT, or,
 - [add_a_device manual](https://www.paessler.com/manuals/prtg/add_a_device)
 - [add_a_sensor manual](https://www.paessler.com/manuals/prtg/add_a_sensor)